Campus and Facilities

 The Randall Performing Arts Center includes classrooms for dance, drama, and music, as well as The Miller Theater, a black box performance space.

 The art studios serve as the creative center for students interested in ceramics, painting, and drawing.
 Flintridge Prep's fully equipped photography studio includes professional camera and developing equipment, as well as a darkroom.

-The extensive athletic facilities include the Lowery Swimming Pool, the James Wood Memorial Field, the Crawford Family Gymnasium for basketball and volleyball and the well-equipped Tom Fry Weight Room.
+The extensive athletic facilities include the Lowery Swimming Pool, Memorial Field, the Crawford Family Gymnasium for basketball and volleyball and the well-equipped Tom Fry Weight Room.

 Completed in September 2007, the two-story Chandramohan Library is the academic and social hub of school life.
 It includes a computer lab, a classroom for seminars, meeting rooms, space for individual and group study and a college counseling suite.

 The school's food service facility was also renovated in 2007 and now houses a commercial kitchen and food service center.

 Since 2013, the school has undertaken significant remodeling efforts to all its classroom and performance spaces, including a complete refurbishment of the Norris Auditorium in 2015, incorporating flexible learning spaces and environmentally sensitive landscaping.